 Sgarlato36 described three types of compensation for equinus.
 The uncompensated equinus deformity manifests itself as a toe walker due to lack of ankle joint dorsiflexion and/or MTJ pronation to get the heel down to the ground.
 This accounts for about only 1% of equinus cases.
 In the partially compensated equinus deformity, the heel is on the ground but the tibia does not achieve 10 degrees of flexion to the ground.
 This results in an early heel-off gait pattern.
-When the equi-Continued on page 145 nus deformity is fully compensated, the result is the severely pronated, hypermobile foot with heel contact to ground and the tibia achieving more than 10 degrees of flexion to the ground.
+When the equinus deformity is fully compensated, the result is the severely pronated, hypermobile foot with heel contact to ground and the tibia achieving more than 10 degrees of flexion to the ground.
 Heel-off in the fully compensated equinus deformity is normal.

 The proximal pathologies associated with equinus are numerous and easily overlooked due to the profound distal pathologies that often overshadow these proximal deformities.
 Lumbar lordosis, hip flexion, knee flexion, genu recurvatum, and hamstring contractures have all been attributed to equinus.
-The more obvious distal pathologies that directly result from or have a relationship to equinus will be discussed with some of the well-documented literature.
+The more obvious distal pathologies that directly result from Continued on page 161 or have a relationship to equinus will be discussed with some of the welldocumented literature.

+BIOMECHANICS AND ORTHOTICS EOUINUS

+Figure 6: In this side view of the EQ/IQ brace, you can see the hinge to be placed at the knee joint.
+When the brace crosses the knee joint, it allows for stretching of the entire GSC.
+The hinge allows for the brace to engage just the soleus if taken down or the entire GSC if left intact.

 In Hill's15 article, the incidence of equinus with pathological conditions was studied by examining 209 new patient visits over a six week period of time.
 Twenty-nine patients were excluded from the study because they did not meet study criteria.
-Of the remaining 174 patients, six had normal ankle joint dorsiflexion, leaving 168 of the patients exhibiting equinus.
-Three of the patients had gastrocnemius equinus and 165 had GSC equinus.
-Their definition for equinus was less than 3-degrees dorsiflexion with knee extension.
-Their the control group.
+Of

+DiGiovanni8 in the Journal of Bone and Joint Surgery (2002) examined ankle joint dorsiflexion in symptomatic patients and a control group, and the reliability of goniometer testing.
+The ankle joint dorsiflexion with the knee extended averaged 4.5 degrees in the symptomatic group and 13.1 degrees in the control group.
 The percentage of symptomatic patients with less than 5 degrees dorsiflexion was 65% and the control group was 24%, while the amount with less than 10 degrees dorsiflexion was 88% and 44%, respectively.
-The correct diagnosis via a goniometer, confirmed with an equinometer for the less than 5 degree group, was 76% for the symptomatic group and 94% for the consures associated with equinus, but also to examine the midfoot changes as well.
+The correct diagnosis via a goniometer, confirmed with an equinometer for the less than findings of this study.
+Arriving at a standard definition is crucial for equinus and is the first step to standardized treatment protocols.

+Aronow's1 study was one of the first to not only explore the changes on forefoot and rearfoot pressures associated with equinus, but also to examine the midfoot changes as well.
 A load was applied to the GSC and then to just the gastrocnemius muscle, and then the changes in pressures were measured.
 In the GSC group, the rearfoot pressures decreased (18%) and the midfoot (38%) and forefoot (59%) increased.
-In the gastrocnemius group, the rearfoot trol group, while the 10 degree group diagnosis was correct 88% and 79%, respectively.
+In the gastrocnemius group, the rearfoot pressures de-